beyarkay/masters-thesis/src/02_background.md

 understanding.
 Since these are indirect, they are very likely to have some amount of error associated with them.

-The crux of the idea behind HMMs is not to try figure out exactly how uncertainties are introduced, but rather realise that they are inevitable.
+The crux of the idea behind HMMs is not to try to figure out exactly how uncertainties are introduced, but rather to realise that they are inevitable.
 For our example, we will assume a student takes a test out of 100, and their mark is the value we observe.
 We are then interested in trying to estimate which state the student is in: $s_{\text{No knowledge}}, s_{\text{Fear}}, s_{\text{Competence}}$ or $s_{\text{Mastery}}$.

 HMMs give us the tools to express the test mark as coming from a probability